aggezumut/food_app/README.md

 # food_app

 Hello everyone,
 I want to share the food app with you.
-In this application, I used provider for state management in this application.
+I used provider for state management in this application.
 Some features of the application;
 Detail pages, adding favorite, adding products to the basket and determining the number of products...